Frequently Asked Questions

 - You must elect Enhanced Reporting when ordering.
 Note: If you order Enhanced Reporting and we are unable to provide you with it through no fault of our own, the Enhanced Reporting fee is non-refundable;

 - You must opt for Comet Cache Pro and there cannot be anything about your site that breaks it’s functionality;

-- You must allow us to implement CloudFlare;
+- You must allow us (and we must be able) to implement (or configure) CloudFlare;

 - At the time your project begins, your site must be running the latest version of WordPress with all installed plugins and the theme it is using up to date.
 Project sites that are not running the latest version of WordPress and/or some installed plugins and/or the theme they are using are not up to date at the time the project begins come with no guarantee, warranty, right to refund or (free) post-project support;